 If these filter parameters do not suffice external criteria filtering scripts may be configured which operate directly on the event information and report a match or mismatch via their exit code.

 A subscription is defined through service, subscriber (user) and recipient information (address).
-The service defines the bulletin template for formating the content and the spool directory the content is placed in.
+The service defines the bulletin template for formatting the content and the spool directory the content is placed in.
 If required the default template may be replaced by a subscription-specific template allowing the operator to generate different content for certain subscribers.
 A subscription can be configured to be triggered only once or for each update (revision) of an earthquake.
 Typically an SMS is only sent out once, while an earthquake information Web page will be updated with every earthquake revision.

 automatic or manual